ecthelionvi/Donut.zip/README.md

 	🍩 Donut.zip
 </h1>

-This repo contains an implementation of the famous donut.c program by Andy Sloane.
+[Donut.zip](https://www.donut.zip) is an implementation of the famous donut.c program by Andy Sloane.
 It renders a spinning 3D donut using ASCII art.

 ## 📚 Description